Planning a trip to Europe? You’ll need to apply for ‘authorization’ starting in 2024

 The main rationale given for the new system is security.

-“ETIAS will further strengthen Europe’s internal security by carrying pre-travel screening of visa-free travellers to determine whether they pose a security, illegal immigration, or public health risk,” the EU says.
+“ETIAS will further strengthen Europe’s internal security by carrying pre-travel screening of visa-free travelers to determine whether they pose a security, illegal immigration, or public health risk,” the EU says.

 If I don’t get an ETIAS authorization, will I be allowed to enter the country?